Click here to watch the video.

 For 10 years, we’ve been organizing to form a union of gig rideshare drivers in California to win fair wages, real flexibility, meaningful health benefits, and basic worker protections — which gig companies and others have spent millions of dollars to deny.
-This year, we won AB 1340, game-changing state law that gives us the right to form a union and bargain with gig rideshare companies like Uber and Lyft.
+In 2025, we won AB 1340, game-changing state law that gives us the right to form a union and bargain with gig rideshare companies like Uber and Lyft.

 Join CGWU